rajashish/POP_THE_BALL/README.md

 ● To move the camera left, right, up or down use the arrow keys.
 ● Use the scroll wheel to zoom in or out.
 ● The player can also be made to move left or right by dragging on the screen.
-● Score is displayed in the window title bar.
+● Score is displayed in the window title bar